About Us – Barker-Ewing Whitewater

 - We have an outstanding safety record.
 Just ask, or contact the Bridger-Teton National Forest for an unbiased response.

-- We prepare excellent meals featuring the finest and freshest meats, produce and ingredients.
+- We prepare excellent meals featuring the finest and freshest meats, produce and ingredients in our commercial kitchen.

 - All of our river trip meals are served and enjoyed at one of our two private riverside camps along the Snake.